kyma-project/lifecycle-manager/docs/modularization.md

 ![Kyma Module Structure](/docs/assets/kyma-module-template-structure.svg)

 If you use Kyma [CLI](https://github.com/kyma-project/cli), you can create a Kyma module by running `kyma alpha create module`.
-This command creates a component descriptor in the configured descriptor path (`./mod` as default) and packages all the contents on the provided path as an OCI artifact.
-Refer to the `kyma alpha create module --help` section to learn more about the module structure and how it is created.
-You can also use the module's inbuilt auto-detection of [Kubebuilder](https://kubebuilder.io) projects to easily bundle your module with little effort.
+This command packages all the contents on the provided path as an OCI artifact and pushes the artifact to the provided OCI registry.
+Use the `kyma alpha create module --help` command to learn more about the module structure and how it is created.
+You can also use the CLI's auto-detection of [Kubebuilder](https://kubebuilder.io) projects to easily bundle your module with little effort.

 The modules are installed and controlled by Lifecycle Manager.
 We use [Open Component Model](https://ocm.software) to describe all of our modules descriptively.
 Based on the [ModuleTemplate CR](../api/v1beta2/moduletemplate_types.go), the module is resolved from its layers and version and is used as a template for the [Manifest CR](api/v1beta1/manifest_types.go).